 - No passenger may ride who has an illness that could be transmitted to the drivers or other passengers who may be on the bus.

-- A 24-hour advance notice of bookings is requested.
+- Next day bookings may be available.
 Same day appointments are discouraged and may not be approved.

 - The service area is limited to Quincy and some areas of Adams County.
 No rides outside of Adams County.

 - Passengers will not be transported on the Paratransit service in lieu of a more appropriate ambulance service.

 - Medical emergency calls will be denied.
 Qualified medical personnel, not bus drivers, should handle these.

 - All passengers are required to wear seat belts unless a qualified physician grants written release.